terencehh/face-recognition-app-api/README.md

-# Welcome to Face Recognition App
+# Welcome to Face Recognition App API

 > Full Stack App developed primarily using React.js, Node.js, Express.js, PostgreSQL.
 This app identifies & detects faces in any image supplied.

 ## Instructions

-> The App is split into two components, the React Front-End and Server Back-End.
-To simulate a client-server environment, please go to my server API repo https://github.com/terencehh/face-recognition-app-api and follow the instructions there.
+> The App is split into two components, This repo hosts the server/database side.
+To simulate a client-server environment, please go to my Front-End React Repo https://github.com/terencehh/face-recognition-app and follow the instructions there as well.

 ## Install